drink more water, here's why—4 reasons to be exact.

 Long-term dehydration can reduce the joints' shock-absorbing ability, leading to joint pain and nobody’s got time for that.
 Even the saliva in our mouths has benefits; it helps us digest our food and keeps the mouth, nose, and eyes moist.
 This prevents friction and damage, but I’ll save more of my fun facts for later.

 Working in athletics has really given me a first hand look at the important and impact behind drinking water daily.
 If it’s not something you already do, especially as an active person, you should probably read the below and get with the program.

 Heart Rate Recovery

-Needless to say drinking water also keeps the mouth clean.
-But, it also helps the skin do its job of regulating the body's temperature through sweating so there’s that.
-Water is essential for the proper circulation of nutrients in the body.
-Water serves at the body's transportation system and when we are dehydrated things just can't get around as well.
+Needless to say drinking water also keeps the mouth clean and helps the skin do its job of regulating the body's temperature through sweating.
+Water is also essential for the proper circulation of nutrients in the body ad it serves at the body's transportation system and when we are dehydrated things just can't get around as well.

 We need water to eliminate toxic substances, produce digestive enzymes, maintain healthy skin, hair and organs, and to help your body absorb essential vitamins, minerals and natural sugars.